 Likewise, I have seen attorneys charge nearly \$10,000 for a case which, on its face, was not defensible.
 It begins with a \$2000 preliminary hearing and then the "we will fight for you" speech.
-Ultimately, the client is found guilty because he/she trusted the "fighter."
+Ultimately, the client is found guilty because he/she trusted the "fighter" who, due to his failure to consider negotiating a more appropriate resolution.